jointcloud/jcc2019/docs/cfp.md

 new ideas and results regarding distributed and parallel systems such as cluster resource management system, virtualized techniques, big data processing, fault-tolerant system design and implementation, etc.
-The 10th IEEE International Joint Cloud Computing Workshop (JCC 2019) will be held in San Francisco, US in March, 2019.
+The 10th IEEE International Joint Cloud Computing Workshop (JCC 2019) will be held in San Francisco, USA, April, 2019.